EviTsormpari/Parallel_and_Distributed_Programming/README.md

 ## Requirements
 - Java Development Kit (JDK) version 8 or newer
 - Development Enviroment (IDE) such as Intellij IDEA, Eclipse or Visual Studio Code

+## 5. Contributing
+If you have ideas for improvements or new features, please submit a pull request or open an issue.
+Create your own fork of the project.
+Make a new branch for your feature or bug fix.
+Run tests to ensure the app works as expected.
+Submit a Pull Request.
+Provide a clear description of your changes and any relevant context.

+## License
+LearnSwift is licensed under the MIT License.
+See the file LICENSE for more information.